xilution/xilution-iam-example/README.md

 ## Running Locally

+### Connect to a Locally Hosted API

+1. Run `echo API_BASE_URL=http://localhost:3123`.
 1. Run `export $(grep -v '^#' .env | xargs)` to export the environment variables saved to the environment variables file into your current terminal session.
+1. Run `yarn start-connected-to-locally-hosted-api`.
+    * An instance of [xilution-graphql-backend-example](https://github.com/xilution/xilution-graphql-backend-example) must be running locally to start the app connected to a locally hosted API.
+1. Open http://localhost:3124 in a browser to view the running web application.
+    * When you first access the app, you will be redirected to Xilution's IAM client where you can sign up a new user for your application.
+Once the new user is created, the IAM client will redirect you to a Sign In page.
+1. `Ctrl-c` to stop.

+### Connect to a Fox Hosted API

+An instance of [xilution-graphql-backend-example](https://github.com/xilution/xilution-graphql-backend-example) must be running on [Fox](https://products.xilution.com/integration/fox) to start the app connected to a Fox hosted API.

+1. Run `echo API_BASE_URL=https://{fox-instance-id}.{environment}.fox.integration.xilution.com >>.env`.
+    * {fox-instance-id} is the ID of the Fox instance you created in [xilution-graphql-backend-example](https://github.com/xilution/xilution-graphql-backend-example).
+1. Run `export $(grep -v '^#' .env | xargs)` to export the environment variables saved to the environment variables file into your current terminal session.
 1. Run `yarn start-connected-to-locally-hosted-api` or `yarn start-connected-to-fox-hosted-api`.
-    * An instance of [xilution-graphql-backend-example](https://github.com/xilution/xilution-graphql-backend-example) needs to be running locally to start the app connected to a locally hosted API.
-    * Likewise, an instance of [xilution-graphql-backend-example](https://github.com/xilution/xilution-graphql-backend-example) needs to be running on [Fox](https://products.xilution.com/integration/fox) to start the app connected to a Fox hosted API.
 1. Open http://localhost:3124 in a browser to view the running web application.
     * When you first access the app, you will be redirected to Xilution's IAM client where you can sign up a new user for your application.
 Once the new user is created, the IAM client will redirect you to a Sign In page.
 1. `Ctrl-c` to stop.

-## Xilution Coyote
+## Host on Xilution Coyote

-The following instructions describe how to host this example on Xilution Coyote
+The following instructions describe how to host this example on Xilution Coyote.
+An instance of [xilution-graphql-backend-example](https://github.com/xilution/xilution-graphql-backend-example) must be running on [Fox](https://products.xilution.com/integration/fox) to start the app connected to a Fox hosted API.

 ### Create a Coyote Instance

+Note: Requires Account Organization Authentication

 A Coyote Instance contains data that instructs Coyote on how to host your content.

 1. Run `yarn xln:coyote:create-instance`.

 * To see your instances, run `yarn xln:coyote:show-instances`.
-* To delete a instance, run `yarn xln:coyote:delete-instance {instance-id}`
+* To delete a instance, run `yarn xln:coyote:delete-instance {coyote-instance-id}`

 ### Provision the Coyote Instance

+Note: Requires Account Organization Authentication

 Provisioning a Coyote Instance makes your content available on the public internet.